JAYARAJ2014/material-demo/README.md

 Specifiy matBadgeSize medium, small and large to increase /decrease size.
 And matBadgeColor primary, warn etc Attribute binding can be used to bind matBadge to a property.

+# Spinner

+mat-progress-spinner for definitive spinner  : you can set value mat-spinner for indefinite : you show or hide based on condition